-Kyatwo Birmans is a small, CFA registered cattery, located in West Minneapolis, MN.
+Kyatwo Birmans is a small, CFA registered cattery, located in Southern California.

 I fell in love with a Birman on a show in Cape Town, South Africa.
 I got my very first Birman, “Angel Baby”, from Nora Anderson in Johannesburg.
 And as the saying goes, the rest is history.

 I can never imagine my life without a Birman, they are our children and spoilt in every aspect.

 Our cats and kittens are much loved members of our family.
 They are raised in our home, not in cages, with lots of love and attention, living a very pampered life.
 Being very attached to all of our fur-babies, we are very selective as to who we let our kittens go home with.